 URL Encoder & Decoder

-Convert text to URL-safe encoding (percent encoding) and back.
-Useful for query strings, redirects, and OAuth flows.
+Convert text to URL-safe percent encoding and back, using the browser's own encodeURIComponent and decodeURIComponent functions.
+Useful for query strings, redirects, and OAuth redirect_uri values.

 What is URL encoding and when do you need it?